 After you've installed Hieroglyph and Sphinx, you can create a new project.
 A Sphinx project defines where to look for the source files and what extensions to enable.
-You can start your project using the sphinx-quickstart program included with Sphinx.
+You can start your project using the hieroglyph-quickstart program included with Hieroglyph.

 '''

-$ sphinx-quickstart
+$ hieroglyph-quickstart

 '''

-sphinx-quickstart will ask you questions about your project.
+hieroglyph-quickstart will ask you questions about your presentation project.
 Not all of these make sense if you're just creating a presentation (as opposed to a presentation and other documentation simultaneously), so you can usually just accept the defaults.
-You will have to specify a project name and version.